Guidelines for Tenure-Track Searches

-B. The chair of the search committee, with support of the AAA, also schedules meetings with a) members of the search committee, b) faculty in related/interested fields and from underrepresented groups; c) Division Chair, d) students; e) Dean of the Faculty; f) Director of Equity and Diversity, g) College Librarian h) AIs or other appropriate staff, i) the President in some cases.
+B. The chair of the search committee, with support of the AAA, also schedules meetings with a) members of the search committee, b) faculty in related/interested fields and from underrepresented groups; c) Division Chair, d) students; e) Dean of the Faculty; f) Chief Diversity Officer, g) College Librarian h) AIs or other appropriate staff, i) the President in some cases.

 Remind colleagues that the campus visit is a process of mutual exploration.
 Candidates are interviewing the faculty at the same time that the faculty members are interviewing the candidate.
 Allow each candidate free time to look around the campus and the local area.
 Consider including an Admission tour.

 Assistance from the AAA